holgern/apiout/examples/README.md

 serializer = "fee_analysis_serializer"
 ```

+**Key Features:**

+- **Reusable clients**: The `[clients.mempool]` section defines the client once
+- **Client references**: Each API uses `client = "mempool"` instead of repeating
+  configuration
+- **No repetition**: All 5 APIs share the same client configuration
+- **Post-processor**: Combines data from multiple APIs using pymempool's
+  `RecommendedFees` class

+This demonstrates how you can:

+- Define a client configuration once and reference it multiple times
-This demonstrates how you can use **any existing Python class** from installed packages
+- Use **any existing Python class** from installed packages as a post-processor
-as a post-processor, without writing custom code.
+- Eliminate configuration repetition for cleaner, more maintainable configs

 ## Creating Your Own Post-Processor